kolu

 });

-A single mapped helper SurfaceTypes<typeof surface.spec> lifts the runtime types out of the spec, so consumers reach for SF["cells"]["prefs"]["Value"] instead of maintaining a parallel set of z.infer aliases.
-The spec is the single source of truth for schemas, defaults, and types.
+There’s no second copy of the types. surface.contract is a real oRPC router built from the spec at compile time, and a mapped helper lifts the runtime types straight out, so on both sides you reach into SF["cells"]["prefs"]["Value"] instead of maintaining your own z.infer aliases.
+The spec is the only source of truth for the schemas, the defaults, and the types.
+One place.

 import {